 Flavor Notes: Good white chocolate will taste sweet, often like caramel.
 In general, however, white chocolate is not known for its complex flavors.
 That’s why it’s often paired with ingredients like dried strawberries or nuts.
 Caramelized white chocolate has become popular, with big brands like Valrhona and small ones like Charm School making delicious renditions.

-Megan Giller is the author of Bean to Bar Chocolate: America’s Craft Chocolate Revolution.
-Follow her further delicious adventures at Chocolate Noise.
+Megan Giller is the author of Bean to Bar Chocolate: America’s Craft Chocolate Revolution and hosts chocolate tasting events in NYC.